BlocProtocol/BLOC-wiki/docs/guides/dashboard/Dashboard-airdrop-mission-telegram-group.md

 ### Monitored by Jenny

-Jenny from the BLOC is a Telegram bot programmed to manage different things at the BLOC.
+Jenny from the BLOC is a Telegram bot programmed to manage different tasks at the BLOC.
 She will guide you to make sure you follow the correct process and unlock the rewards.

 ## Follow this guide